Erjon Bogdani: Under-21

-Bogdani first became part of the Albania U21 team in 1996, where he scored on his official debut in a 1998 UEFA European Under-21 Football Championship qualification match against Portugal on 9 October 1996.
-Following his goal however, he was sent off after receiving the first red card of his career just 4 minutes after scoring his first international goal and Albania went on to lose the game 4–2.
-Overall he made 7 official appearances and scored 1 goal as Albania finished Group 9 in 5th place.
+Bogdani was first called up to the Albania under-21 team in 1996.
+He scored on his official debut in a 1998 UEFA European Under-21 Football Championship qualification match against Portugal on 9 October 1996.
+He was later sent off four minutes after scoring, receiving the first red card of his career, as Albania lost the match 4–2.
+Overall, he made seven official appearances and scored one goal as Albania finished fifth in Group 9.

 Under-23

-Bogdani was called up to Albania under-23 by coach Sulejman Mema to participate in the 1997 Mediterranean Games football tournament, which began on 8 June in Southern Italy.
-Albania U23 were shorted in Group B among Yugoslavia and Italy.
-Bogdani played as a half-time substitute for Mahir Halili against Yugoslavia U23 and scored in the 60th minute, Albania's only goal in a 4–1 loss.
-In the second fixture against Italy U23 he was an unused substitute.
+Bogdani was called up to the Albania under-23 team by coach Sulejman Mema to participate in the 1997 Mediterranean Games football tournament, held in Southern Italy in June 1997.
+Albania were placed in Group B alongside Yugoslavia and Italy.
+Bogdani came on as a substitute for Mahir Halili against Yugoslavia and scored in the 60th minute, Albania's only goal in a 3–1 defeat.
+He was an unused substitute in the match against Italy.

 Senior

 1996–2003: Beginnings

-Bogdani was first introduced to the Albania senior squad by manager Neptun Bajko in April 1996 for the friendly match versus Bosnia and Herzegovina.
-He came on in the last minutes as a substitute with the match ending in a goalless draw.
-Later that year, in December, Bogdani was called up again for the 1998 FIFA World Cup qualification match against Northern Ireland in which Bogdani was an unused substitute.
-Albania lost 2–0 at Windsor Park.
-His second appearance came two years later in another friendly versus Cyprus on 19 August 1998 where he again came on as a substitute.
+Bogdani was first called up to the Albania senior team by manager Neptun Bajko in April 1996 for a friendly match against Bosnia and Herzegovina.
+He made his debut as a late substitute in a goalless draw.
+Later that year, in December, he was included in the squad for a 1998 FIFA World Cup qualification match against Northern Ireland but remained an unused substitute in a 2–0 defeat at Windsor Park.
+His second appearance came on 19 August 1998 in a friendly match against Cyprus, where he again featured as a substitute.

-Bogdani scored his first international goal on 10 February 1999 in the 2–0 friendly win over Macedonia.
-He continued to be part of the team under Astrit Hafizi management in the UEFA Euro 2000 qualifying, where Albania was placed in Group 2.
-He made 6 appearances during the qualifying phase, including one as starter, as Albania finished the group in 5th place with 7 points.
+Bogdani scored his first international goal on 10 February 1999 in a 2–0 friendly victory over Macedonia.
+He remained part of the squad during the UEFA Euro 2000 qualifying campaign under manager Astrit Hafizi, with Albania competing in Group 2.
+He made six appearances during the qualifying phase, including one start, as Albania finished fifth in the group with seven points.

-Bogdani didn't find more space in the next qualifying campaign, the 2002 FIFA World Cup qualification, in which he managed to play only four matches.
+During the 2002 FIFA World Cup qualification campaign, Bogdani made four appearances.
 He was not seen as starter by manager Medin Zhega before players such as Igli Tare, Alban Bushi and Altin Rraklli.
-He scored his next international goals in form of a brace in the 3–0 home win over Malta on 15 November 2000.
+He scored two goals on 15 November 2000 in a 3–0 home victory against Malta.